Filtering by: M15

 promopic.jpg

 Chris Bose is a writer, multi-disciplinary artist, musician, curator and filmmaker.
 He is a founding member of the Arbour Collective.
-He is also a workshop facilitator of community arts events, digital storytelling, art workshops with people of all ages and backgrounds.
+He is also a workshop facilitator of community arts events, digital storytelling, and art workshops with people of all ages and backgrounds.
 Bose performs curatorial work for First Nations art shows and projects, and research and writing for periodicals across Canada.
 He is also involved with project management and coordination, mixed-media productions, film, audio and video recording and editing, and is a music festival producer.
 Chris Bose is of the N'laka'pamux/Secwepemc Nation in BC, and currently spends his time in Kamloops, BC.
 Bose exhibited his work Jesus Coyote at the Alternator in 2010.

 The Arbour Collective supports the creation and dissemination of the work of Aboriginal artists from all Indigenous nations in the Kamloops area in all artistic disciplines.
 As well, Arbour Collective supports work that confronts and challenges stereotypes, hidden histories and stolen voices, and which inspires and empowers us through creativity, by providing opportunities for our voices to be heard collectively, for our art to be seen professionally and for our work to engage the community at large in creative dialogue.

-Interpretive Essay by Dr. Michelle Jack
+Speaking Shadows // Interpretive Essay by Dr. Michelle Jack

 Beauty, Strength, and Expressive Emotional Commentary can be found flowing in and out of the edges of communities.
 We find ourselves here in this flow with the art by Chris Bose and the Arbour Collective.
 Like a quiet and powerful wave we are covered with a momentary experience of mixed reactions and emotions.
 Sirens, social walls, and violence in many forms often block the brash and expressive street art and graffiti writing we see in God Save the Underworld.